longg-phamm/Web-Scraping-Project/README.md

 * selenium is needed to run program on web browser.
 * beautifulsoup is needed to scrape product information

+* NOTE: the current version of ChromeDriver works with chrome browser version 97.0 Please check your chrome browser version and download the corresponding chromedriver at https://chromedriver.chromium.org/downloads

 ### Installing

 * install python if it has not been installed.